 - Consider revising the historic commercial zone along Route 15 (Refer to Map 2).
-The intent of this zone is unclear given its lack of historic structures.
-It is recommended that the regulations be revised to reflect existing hospitality related uses and that the boundaries be extended to include all of Publick House property.
-There is very little undeveloped land in this district so that future development would most likely involve redevelopment or alterations to existing uses. - Nonresidential zoning regulations need a general overhaul with regard to permitted uses and dimensional requirements. - Existing regulations tend to allow residential and other nonrelated uses which creates land use conflicts and limits available acreage for nonresidential uses - The town's zoning bylaws provide a list of permitted uses for each of the nonresidential zoning districts which excludes all other uses if not included in the list.
+It is recommended that the regulations be revised to reflect existing hospitality-related uses while providing appropriate protections for the historic nature of the area.
+Additionally, the boundaries should be extended to include all of Publick House property.
+There is very little undeveloped land in this district so that future development would most likely involve redevelopment or alterations to existing uses. - Nonresidential zoning regulations need a general overhaul with regard to permitted uses and dimensional requirements.

+- Existing regulations tend to allow residential and other nonrelated uses which creates land use conflicts and limits available acreage for nonresidential uses - The Town's zoning bylaws provide a list of permitted uses for each of the nonresidential zoning districts which excludes all other uses if not included in the list.
 In most cases, the permitted uses are very limited or outdated thus restricting many uses that should be reasonably considered.
 It is recommended that these uses be revised and expanded to reflect current land use standards and market conditions.